charlieshanley/haskell_tictactoe/README.md

 The modification made here is that scores are reduced toward zero each time they propagate from a child node to the parent.
-The effect is that the computer player prefers an early win to a later win, and contrariwise prefers a late loss to an earlier loss.
+The effect is that the computer player prefers an early win to a later win, and contrariwise prefers a late loss to an earlier loss (or, it would if it could ever lose).
 Draws, which happen when no open spaces remain on the board, do not vary in when they occur.